qpwoeirut/CodeWeekend-1/README.md

 * Monte Carlo Tree Search: run a search up to some depth, then evaluate that position by running greedy solution
 * ML magic: build an ML model that can evaluate how good a current state is

+* For optimal solution given order, we can try simulated annealing again on the locations that we move to.
+We can also try some sort of set intersection thing where we find the longest prefix that can all be reached from one location